dspeyer/dspeyer.github.io/magic.md

 #### Techno Mage
 Prerequisite: mad scientist, craft(electronics) +10.
 You can use electronic magic boosters.
 Each booster provides a specific effect or set of effects.
 These effects do not count as part of the spell’s rating for cost or max rating purposes, though they do for casting DC and any other purposes.
-A booster costs 1000 money and consumes 1 mega joule per squared rating of the effects delivered.
+A booster costs 1000 money, consumes 1 mega joule and masses 1kg all per squared rating of the effects delivered.
+Note that the mass does not include the power source, and batteries can be quite heavy.
+You can only use a single booster for any given casting.

 #### Holy Warrior
 Prerequisite: paladin, soul sight, spellcraft 5 ranks, Bab+3.